michioxd/normieneko/README.md

 # What is this
-Just a simple Discord Bot with multiple function and no longer in use from now.
+Just a simple Discord Bot with multiple function and no longer in use.
 Public as MIT License.